CleverCloud/doc.clever-cloud.com/administrate/zone-migration.md

 Once your application has been migrated to your target zone, you will find in the `Domain names` section the new `A` and `CNAME` DNS records to use for your application's domains.
 If you were using `A` records, update the records (there might be more or fewer of them than what you had previously, this is normal).
 If you used a `CNAME` record, simply change the value.

-Once done, it will take as much time to propagate as to what value was defined your TTL for that record.
+Once done, it will take as much time to propagate as the TTL defined for that record.
 If you followed the prerequisites above, it should take a few minutes tops.

 ### Migration